Sea of Faith

 No curriculum development without teacher development.
 Value teachers and their expertise.
 Expertise is nurtured through teacher-led professional development.

 Progression routes into FE, HE, apprenticeships and employment are essential.
 Hence, the importance of independent Information, Advice and Guidance.

-Create local partnerships and collaboration - not competition
+Create local partnerships and collaboration

 No school can go it alone.
 Local collaborative partnerships are needed to bring together schools, colleges, employers, HE, youth workers, voluntary bodies and local community.

 Education is a public service for the benefit of all, not a private service for the benefit of some.
 There must be a return to the tradition of public service and its values.